30-Year-Old Catcher – Philadelphia Phillies

 J.P.
 Arencibia Contract Information:

-Signed to minor league contract by the Rays in April 2015.
+Signed minor league deal with Phillies in December 2015.

 To instantly reveal our fantasy analysis of every player – including J.P.
 Arencibia – simply subscribe now.

 |Career (View All)||467||1,687||1,573||169||333||151||67||4||80||245||2||3||85||484||1||11||17||.212||.258||.412||.670|

 |Oct.
 3||Mia||Did not play.|

 |Sep.
 29||NYM||Did not play.|

 |Sep.
 22||@Mia||Did not play.|

 |Sep.
 19||@Atl||Did not play.|